Two-Micron Sky Survey

-Two-Micron Sky Survey, or IRC, or Caltech infrared catalog is the astronomical catalogue of the infrared sources published in the 1969 by Neugebauer and Leighton.
+Two-Micron Sky Survey, or IRC, or Caltech infrared catalog is the astronomical catalogue of the infrared sources published in the 1969 by Gerry Neugebauer and Robert B. Leighton.

+The survey was conducted using a 62 inch telescope with an f/1 aluminized epoxy primary mirror, located at Mount Wilson Observatory.
+Eight liquid nitrogen-cooled lead sulfide photodetectors were mounted at the instrument's focal plane.
+A mirror oscillated at 20 Hz to make the astronomical image alternate between 2 photodetectors at 20 Hz, and only the alternating signal was amplified.
+The results were recorded on a strip chart, which was later digitized to allow processing with an IBM 7094 computer.

 Catalogue index consists of two numbers - declination rounded to multiplier of 10 degrees, with sign, and star ordinal number within declination band.
 Catalog contains about 5000 objects between declinations +15 and -15 degrees.
 Most of the sources are M-type stars.
 A supplement was also published with further data on 831 sources.